Pumpkin Chili

 - 1 bottle beer I used Guinness Stout*; sub with more chicken or vegetable stock if desired

-- 1 cup water or chicken or vegetable stock
+- 1 cup chicken stock sub with vegetable stock

 - 14 ounces fire roasted diced tomatoes